URL Shortener

 If you want to use your own branded domain (Custom Domain), please reach out our Account Manager or Support Team for further assistance.

-This POST method creates a new short URL under a specified domain.
-If no domain is specified in the request the short URL will be attached to the default domain msgi.me
+Use this POST method to create a short URL under a specified domain.
+If you do not include a domain, the short URL uses the default msgi.me domain.

 HTTP Request: POST / links